 For those who just can’t get over the idea of spending money to protect their family and not getting anything back, there is always a permanent insurance like universal life or if you agree that the need is temporary, a return of premium term insurance policy.
 Again, I’m not convinced that the majority of life insurance needs are permanent so we’ll leave that discussion until another time.

 So, if you can afford it, having your cake and eating it too with term insurance can be done through return of premium products.
 It is as simple as it sounds.
 When you get to the end of your 15, 20 or 30 year term, you get back all the premiums you’ve paid in.
 Keep in mind that while this sounds attractive, it comes with a glitch.
 The premium you pay is much higher than what you have to pay just for the insurance.
 I ran quotes on a customer this morning whose $500,000, 15 year term price was $875 annually.
 A $500,000, 15 year return of premium policy was a little over $2900 annually.

 If you can safely budget 3 times as much money, and don’t feel like you can do better investing the difference on your own, this may be a way to consider.
 The gentleman I was providing quotes to this morning asked why anyone would buy straight term insurance when they could be guaranteed their premium back, and the honest answer is budget.
 I think it is always, and especially in these economic times, very important to buy what you can safely budget.

 Bottom line.
-There is nothing wrong with having nothing at the end of your term insurance policy.
-You’ve done a good job and you’re still are around to enjoy the family you’ve protected.
+What happens if you outlive your term life insurance?
+Good news: there is nothing wrong with having nothing at the end of your term insurance policy.
+You’ve done a good job and you’re still around to enjoy the family you’ve protected.